mapninja/Earthsys144/week06/03_TURN_IN_introducing_planet_com_satellite_imagery.md

-# Introducing Planet.com Satellite Imagery
+# (DRAFT-NOT READY) Introducing Planet.com Satellite Imagery

 This workshop introduces Planet.com imagery through a Python notebook that uses the official Planet SDK.
 The notebook is designed for Google Colab and focuses on a small area of interest around Lake Lagunita so that students can see the full search, ordering, download, and visualization workflow without needing a large study area.